SEND Information Report – December 2018

 - Communicating regularly and informally through home school link books, where necessary, and/ or phone calls, letters and quick informal chats at the beginning and/or end of the school days as and when needed.

-- Having an open door policy so that parents can make appointments to see the class teachers and/or either of the SENcos when they are concerned and would like a longer discussion.
+- Having an open door policy so that parents can make appointments to see the Class Teachers or the SENCO when they are concerned and would like a longer discussion.

-- Provide parents with a copy of the Pupil Support Plan of the desired outcomes agreed for their child and the strategies and interventions set up in school to help them achieve them.
-Pupil Support Plans will be reviewed with your involvement each term.
+- Provide parents with a copy of the SEN Support Plan of the desired outcomes agreed for their child and the strategies and interventions set up in school to help them achieve them.
+SEN Support Plans will be reviewed with your involvement each term.

 - Share reports and information from outside professionals involved with your child

-- Hold an Annual Review for any child with an EHC plan or Statement.
+- Hold an Annual Review for any child with an EHC Plan.

 - Provide details of I SAID!
-(Ealing) and SENDIASS (Hillingdon) - formerly the Parent Partnership Services - and to other parent support groups.
+(Ealing), SENDIASS (Hillingdon) and to other parent support groups.